Pejman Salimpour: Career

-Salimpour has worked as a business executive and entrepreneur in the field of medicine.
-His work includes the co-founding of two medical companies and co-ownership of one of San Diego's largest hospitals.
-He is the co-founder of CareNex Health Services, a health-care technology company that specializes in neonatal and perinatal disease management.
-With his brother Pedram he founded the company in 2005.
-It was acquired by WellPoint (now Anthem) in 2013.
-The brothers also founded the physician-owned company Plymouth Health, formed specifically for the purpose of acquiring Alvarado Hospital Medical Center in San Diego, California.
-Prior to the purchase, the hospital was owned by Tenet Healthcare Corporation which was accused of paying kickbacks to physicians for referrals to the hospital.
-Tenet settled a civil complaint filed against them, which included a $21 million settlement and agreement to either close or sell the hospital.
-Salimpour and his company closed the purchase in 2007, paying approximately $36.5 million.
-He upgraded the hospital's equipment and recruited additional physicians during his tenure.
-He made the decision to sell the hospital to Prime Healthcare Services in 2010.
+He co-founded two medical companies and co-owned one of San Diego's largest hospitals.
+He and his brother Pedram co-founded the company CareNex Health Services in 2005, which specializes in neonatal and perinatal disease management.
+The brothers also co-founded the physician-owned company Plymouth Health, formed specifically to acquire Alvarado Hospital Medical Center in San Diego, California.
+Salimpour and his company completed the purchase in 2007, paying approximately $36.5 million.
+He sold the hospital to Prime Healthcare Services in 2010.

-Salimpour went into public service in 2005 with a White House appointment to the National Latino Healthcare Task Force and the United States Small Business Administration National Advisory Council.
-Outside of government appointments, he was elected to the board of directors for the American Academy of Pediatrics (California Chapter) and the Los Angeles County Medical Association.
-He is also a member of the House of Delegates of the California Medical Association and a board member of the California Medical Association Political Action Committee.
+Salimpour received a White House appointment to the National Latino Healthcare Task Force and the United States Small Business Administration National Advisory Council in 2005.
+He was also elected to the board of directors of the American Academy of Pediatrics (California Chapter) and the Los Angeles County Medical Association.

-Salimpour is also a professor of clinical pediatrics at the University of California Los Angeles School of Medicine.
-With his brother Pedram and his father Ralph Salimpour he co-authored Photographic Atlas of Pediatric Disorders and Diagnosis.
+Salimpour is a professor of clinical pediatrics at the University of California, Los Angeles, School of Medicine.
+With his brother Pedram and his father, Ralph Salimpour, he co-authored Photographic Atlas of Pediatric Disorders and Diagnosis.

 Awards and recognition

-Pejman Salimpour receiving Washington University Award in April 2012.
+Salimpour receiving Washington University Award in April 2012.

 Salimpour received a Distinguished Record of Service Commendation from California Governor Gray Davis for his work with children in the State of California.
-In 2012 he was given an Alumni Achievement Award by the Washington University School of Medicine and in 2014 he was listed as one of Hollywood's Top Doctors by The Hollywood Reporter.
-He has been listed as a 'SuperDoctor' by L.A.
-Magazine for five consecutive years beginning in 2010.
+In 2012, he was given an Alumni Achievement Award by the Washington University School of Medicine and in 2014, he was listed as one of Hollywood's Top Doctors by The Hollywood Reporter.

 Personal life

-Salimpour is involved in philanthropy efforts related to his field.
-He is the co-founder of NexCare Collaborative, a 501c3 organization that helps find affordable health insurance for poor families in the Los Angeles area.
+Salimpour is the co-founder of NexCare Collaborative, a 501(c)(3) organization that helps find affordable health insurance for poor families in the Los Angeles area.
 It also provides free referrals to medical services for foster children.
-Also known as First 5 LA Connect, the collaborative provides a help line with bilingual staff who assist those needing affordable health care or referrals.
+Also known as First 5 LA Connect, which provides a help line with bilingual staff who assist those needing affordable health care or referrals.

-Salimpour is married to Daphna Salimpour, an architect and interior designer, with whom he has three daughters.
+Salimpour is married to Daphna Salimpour, an architect and interior designer, and has three daughters.